 Just as we want kids to iterate their designs, we apply the same principle to ourselves.
 In developing new technologies, we have found that we never get things quite right on the first try.
 We are constantly critiquing, adjusting, modifying, revising.
 The ability to develop rapid prototypes is critically important in this process.
 We find that storyboards are not enough; we want functioning prototypes.
 Initial prototypes don’t need to work perfectly, just well enough for us (and our users) to play with, to experiment with, to talk about.

-, Michael Schrage argues that prototypes are especially helpful as conversation starters, to catalyze discussions among designers and potential users.
+In his book Serious Play, Michael Schrage argues that prototypes are especially helpful as conversation starters, to catalyze discussions among designers and potential users.
 We agree.
 We find that our best conversations (and our best ideas) happen when we start to play with new prototypes – and observe users playing with the prototypes.
 Almost as soon as we start to play with (and talk about) one prototype, we start to think about building the next.

 This process requires both the right tools (to support rapid development of new prototypes) and the right mindset (to be willing to throw out a prototype soon after creating it).
 Too often, the software-development community seems to follow a paradigm of: plan ahead, design carefully, then implement once.
 We much prefer the paradigm proposed by our colleague John Maeda : imagine, realize, critique, reflect, iterate.

 Of course, design principles should be subject to this same process.
 The ten principles discussed in this paper have already gone through multiple iterations – and we expect that we will continue to iterate them in the future.